Followers

 What is wrong with "British" parents?

 What on earth is wrong with the recent generations of parents in the United Kingdom?
-Why will they not ensure their children are vaccinated when their time comes due, even as a deadly Measles outbreak flares-up and kills a child and a Chickenpox epidemic is likely, as so few children are inoculated, why are parents so blasé about their responsibility.
+Why will they not ensure their children are vaccinated when their time comes due, even as the UK loses its Measles elimination standing and a deadly Measles outbreak flare-up kills a child, when a Chickenpox epidemic is predicted, as so few children are inoculated.
+Why are parents so blasé about their responsibility.

 Unlike my generation, modern parents are not as trusting of anything said by "officials", but are more than happy to trust their own judgement by predicting "their" child will not catch and spread the likes of Mumps, Measles, Chickenpox, Tetanus, Whooping Cough, Rubella, Typhus, Diphtheria and even Polio (from Pakistan), some of which can kill or severely maim their precious child(ren).
 Of these mumps is regarded as the most innocuous, but it can cause fitting and leave boys sterile.
 If you can't get to a vaccination centre, they may come to you and your kids, so call them!